 Minimum of 1 x tree bio pod to be provided for single residential lot

 Minimum of 1 x tree bio pod to be provided to each road frontage for duplex lot

+A duplex lot adjacent to one-way crossfall roads are to be provided with dispersion trench and a bio pod.

 Minimum of 3 x tree bio pod to be provided to each road frontage for medium density lot

+Medium density lots adjacent to one-way crossfall roads are to be provided with dispersion trenches and a bio pod.

 Tree bio pods in the approved plans are to extend to all lots adjacent to Road 6 & Road 7.
 Refer to Civiltech Plan 1133-DA7 and 1133-DA31